kkokotero/symphony/README.md

 ## Manifesto

-Read the [Symphony Manifesto](./MANIFESTO.md) and discover the philosophy behind the code.
+Read the [Synfonia Manifesto](./MANIFESTO.md) and discover the philosophy behind the code.